 What about minor collisions that cause minimal property damage?
 At the time of the incident, you may think calling the police is overkill, but it’s truly the best way to preserve your rights.
-Even in situations where all parties are amicable, and liability is not contested, there’s no telling what the other driver will say or do later on.
+Even in situations where all parties are amicable, and liability is not contested, there’s no telling what the other driver will say or do later.
 They could attempt to sue you for vehicle repairs or an injury you didn’t cause.

 Police reports are valuable documentation

-If you suspect that the other driver was impaired or distracted at the time of the accident, you want an officer on the scene to document and record what they see with full objectivity.
+If you suspect that the other driver was impaired or distracted at the time of the accident, you want an officer on the scene to document and record what they see with total objectivity.
 Police are trained to question all involved parties and note observations about the accident in detail.